peteroupc/peteroupc.github.io/random.md

 In general, such a game should use a PRNG with a custom seed for such purposes only if--

 1. generating the random result uses relatively many random numbers (say, more than a few thousand), and the application finds it impractical to store or distribute the result or the numbers for later use (see recommendations 2 and 3), or
-2. the game generates a "code" or "password" based on that seed (such as a barcode or a string of letters and digits) and makes that "code" or "password" accessible to the player, to allow the player to start the level or state repeatedly (see recommendation 2).
+2. the game makes the seed (or a "code" or "password" based on the seed, such as a barcode or a string of letters and digits) accessible to the player, to allow the player to start the level or state repeatedly (see recommendations 2 and 3).

 Option 1 often applies to games that generate procedural terrain for game levels, since the terrain often exhibits random variations over an extended space.
 Option 1 is less suitable for puzzle game boards or card shuffling, since much less data needs to be stored.